Are you experiencing excessive daytime sleepiness? Does your partner snore loudly every night?

 - Over the age 40

-If you consider yourself at risk for sleep apnea, schedule a visit and discuss your concerns with us.
+If you consider yourself at risk for sleep apnea, schedule a consultation and discuss your concerns with us.
 We can help determine your need for further diagnosis and treatment.

 What Are the Symptoms of Sleep Apnea?

 Recognizing the signs and symptoms of a sleep disorder could be life-saving.
-Sleep apnea and other sleep-related disorders can cause you to stop breathing repeatedly during sleep, momentarily depriving vital organs of oxygen.
-Over time, this impacts your daily life and overall health and causes the common signs of having a sleep disorder.
-These can include:
+Sleep apnea and other sleep-related disorders can cause you to stop breathing repeatedly during sleep!
+This momentarily deprives vital organs of oxygen.
+Over time, this impacts your daily life and overall health.
+The common signs of having a sleep disorder can include:

 - Snoring, often loud